-Immediate Relatives of U.S. Citizens Immigrant Visas
+Immediate Relatives of U.S. Citizens Family Immigration Visas

-There are not numerical limitations to the number of immigrant visas available to immediate relatives of U.S. citizens.
+There are not numerical limitations to the number of family immigration visas available to immediate relatives of U.S. citizens.
 This means that if an individual qualifies as an immediate relative to a U.S. citizen, an immigrant visa is readily available for them.
 Immediate relatives have special priority and do not have to wait for a visa to become available for them.

 Immediate Relatives of U.S. Citizens are: